test01102/fredbarre.github.io/aboutme.md

 English:

-Hi, my name is Fred, I am a Tech-Expert (bitcoin, blockchain) bloging/writing on these subjects.
+Hi, my name is Fred.
+I am a Tech-Expert (bitcoin, blockchain) bloging/writing on these subjects.
 Contact me if you are interested to get my writing for your website.